 Ray Thomas Brolga in the Wetlands 67cm x 52cm Acrylic on Canvas

 As Cultural Business Development Coordinator at the GunaiKurnai Land and Waters Aboriginal Corporation (GLaWAC) he is actively building a future for young Aboriginal artists.
 He is opening studios, exhibition spaces and a market for their work at the GLaWAC centre on the Princes Highway on the edge of the Colquhoun Regional Park Forest between Lakes Entrance and Bairnsdale.
-It is a dynamic centre rapidly emerging as a unique tourism destination.
+It is emerging as a unique tourism destination.

 Artist Ray Thomas Photo: Studio JOMO